agalue/opennms-drift-kubernetes/README.md

   --versioning-configuration Status=Enabled
 ```

-Create the Kubernetes cluster using `kops` (1 master node and 5 worker nodes):
+Create the Kubernetes cluster using `kops`.
+The following example creates a cluster with 1 master node and 5 worker nodes on a single Availability Zone using the Hosted Zone `k8s.opennms.org`:

 ```shell
 kops create cluster \